Asbestos Removal Cost

 two asbestos removal specialists removing an asbestos roof

-For high risk work, you'll need to hire an asbestos removal specialist who has been licensed by the HSE (Health and Safety Executive).
+For high-risk work, you'll need to hire an asbestos removal specialist who has been licensed by the HSE (Health and Safety Executive).
 However, there are some asbestos removal jobs that are considered lower risk by the HSE and classified as 'non-licensed' or 'notifiable non-licensed'.

-It is difficult to identify asbestos without having it tested, so it's best to not disturb any areas that you think might contain asbestos — otherwise the fibres might get into the air.
+It is difficult to identify asbestos without having it tested, so it's best not to disturb any areas that you think might contain asbestos — otherwise the fibres might get into the air.

 In short?